markharrison/securing-applications/docs/10-software-supply-chain.md

 - Alert when updated versions are available.
 - Accurately track the open source licensing conditions to fulfil all the legal requirements helping to avoid any unfortunate surprises … such as jeopardizing exclusive ownership over proprietary code.

 Such tools can help software vendors document their Software Bill of Materials (SBOM) which lists any components, libraries and tools used.
-There has been discussion that future ligislation may force software companies to make SBOM declarations public.
+There has been discussion that future legislation may force software companies to make SBOM declarations public.